Gonduls/ing-sw-2022-longo-mole-negro/deliveries/Communication protocol.md

 This message has no responses.

-### 10. StartGame
+### 1.10.
+StartGame

-This message is sent from the server to the client when all playing players have been added to the room. to indicate that the game can start.
+This message is sent from the server to all clients in a room when all playing players have been added to the room. to indicate that the game can start.

 #### Arguments